 |

 About MeI'm the author of a bunch of books for kids of all ages.
 Very Serious Children (Scholastic 2007) is a very funny novel about two brothers, the sons of clowns, who run away from the circus.
 I, Bruno (Orca 2007) and its sequel, Bruno For Real (Orca 2009), are stories for emerging readers featuring seven year-old Bruno and his true life adventures.
 From Kids Can Press comes the hilarious Jasper John Dooley chapter book series: Jasper John Dooley, Star of the Week (2012), Jasper John Dooley, Left Behind (2013), Jasper John Dooley, NOT in Love (2014), Jasper John Dooley, You’re In Trouble (2015), Jasper John Dooley, Lost and Found (2015) and Jasper John Dooley, Public Library Enemy #1 (2016).
 Middle-grade readers will love Middle of Nowhere (Groundwood 2012), about two inner city brothers who abscond to the north woods with an elderly neighbour in order to stay out of foster care, A Simple Case of Angels (Groundwood 2014), the story of a girl who, along with her dog, comes to suspect that the local care home houses more than old folks, and The Almost True Story of Pudding Tat, Adventuring Cat (Groundwood 2019), about a visually impaired cat and his hilarious six-legged parasitical sidekick who find themselves involved in some of the pivotal events of early 20th century history.
-New in 2021: Sunny Days Inside and Other Stories (Groundwood 2021), about a group of kids living in a downtown apartment building at the start of the Covid-19 pandemic.
-And look out for Jasper John Dooley’s nemesis, Isabel, who now has her own series starting with Izzy in the Doghouse (Kids Can Press 2020).
+Sunny Days Inside and Other Stories (Groundwood 2021) is about a group of kids living in a downtown apartment building at the start of the Covid-19 pandemic.
+And look out for Jasper John Dooley’s nemesis, Isabel, who now has her own series: Izzy in the Doghouse (Kids Can Press 2020), Izzy's Tail of Trouble (2022) and Izzy's Dog Days of Summer (2023).

 |